anna-cole/library-manager/README.md

 4. Documentation: If you see the need for some additional documentation, feel free to add some!

 ## License
 At the moment, licensing is not being offered.
+For any questions, please contact our support team.

 ## Support
 For any questions or support, please email acrrj123@gmail.com